Most experts recommend using both medication and behavior therapy to treat ADHD. This is known as a multimodal treatment approach.

 Under this approach, parents, teachers, and other caregivers learn better ways to work with and relate to the child with ADHD.
 You will learn how to set and enforce rules, help your child understand what he needs to do, use discipline effectively, and encourage good behavior.
 Your child will learn better ways to control his behavior as a result.
 You will learn how to be more consistent.

-The table above shows specific behavior therapy techniques that can be effective with children with ADHD.
+The table below shows specific behavior therapy techniques that can be effective with children with ADHD.

 Behavior therapy recognizes the limits that having ADHD puts on a child.
 It focuses on how the important people and places in the child's life can adapt to encourage good behavior and discourage unwanted behavior.
 It is different from play therapy or other therapies that focus mainly on the child and his emotions.